veophi/rollouts/docs/tutorials/basic_usage.md

 ![rollback echoserver](../images/rollback_echoserver.png)

 ### b.
 Continuous Release V3 Version
-For some scenarios where you can't rollback, you can continuously release the v3 version. as follows, **change the deployment image address to 1.10.3 and then kubectl apply -f to the k8s cluster**.
+For some scenarios where you can't rollback, you can continuously Release the v3 version. as follows, **change the deployment image address to 1.10.3 and then kubectl apply -f to the k8s cluster**.
 Once the publishing is complete, just perform the **Approve Rollout** step.
 ```yaml
 apiVersion: apps/v1